Saket6198/Shortify/README.md

 ![image](https://github.com/user-attachments/assets/71ff80ff-6b79-4aa1-922b-fab7e6104839)

-A simple URL shortening service built in Go.
-This project generates concise URLs for long web addresses and redirects users from the shortened URL to the original URL using the **latest and industry grade SHA-256 Encryption for checksums which allows for 0% chance of collision unlike previous methods**.
-It demonstrates a basic REST API design, modular file structure, error handling, and logging.
+A URL shortening service built in Go that generates concise URLs for long web addresses and utilizes **Redis for low-latency caching and ultra-fast performance**.
+It redirects users from the shortened URL to the original URL using the **latest industry-grade SHA-256 encryption for checksums, ensuring a 0% chance of collision compared to previous methods**.
+The service demonstrates a basic REST API design, a modular file structure, robust error handling, and comprehensive logging.

 ## Table of Contents
 - [Project Structure](#project-structure)